 I have a whole series of articles on this website dedicated to mating MTB derailleurs with road bike shifters to achieve lower gear ratios.
 I have a page which shows you all the ways to mount a Rohloff shifter on a road handlebar.
 I talk about the benefits of barend/friction shifters in multiple sections too.
 But all of these are irrelevant workarounds when it comes to the Crazy Bar – just fit your MTB derailleurs with your MTB shifters and enjoy.

 Brake cable changes are a real pain on road handlebars because the brake cables run underneath your bartape.
 With regular v-brake levers, you can open up the brake cables for a quick lube in a matter of seconds.
 My brakes have never felt snappier!

 The Surly Moloko looks to be a pretty similar handlebar to the Velo Orange Crazy Bar.

 Both of these alt handlebars offer a ‘bullhorn’ type section out front to give a similarly extended reach.
 The rest of the handlebar is quite different though.
 In the sweptback position, the Moloko has a longer reach due to its 34-degree sweep angle.
 It’s also 70mm wider overall.
 There’s not really a ‘tops’ section on the Moloko as there is with the Crazy Bar, but the Surly has its equivalent albeit ~15cm further forward.

 Otherwise, the Moloko has more space for accessories, but it won’t take a handlebar bag due to the cross bar.

-The Crazy Bars have got to be the most versatile bar option.
-The extra width makes descending on rough roads easy, even with heavy front panniers.
+The Crazy Bars have got to be the most versatile touring handlebar option.
+The extra steering leverage makes descending on rough roads easy, even with heavy front panniers.
 The narrow bullhorn section allows you to cut through the wind.
 The 22.2mm bar diameter takes away the need to do any workarounds when matching MTB derailleurs with road shifters.